-Moving away from Munich isn’t nearly as wrenching an experience for Frau Greta Hahn as she had feared.
-Their new home is even lovelier than the one they left behind, and best of all—right on their doorstep—are some of the finest craftsmen from all over Europe, prepared to make for her and the other officers’ wives living in this small community anything they could possibly desire: new curtains from the finest silks, furniture designed to the most exacting specifications, execute a fresco or a mural even.
+Moving away from their lovely apartment in Munich isn’t nearly as wrenching an experience for Frau Greta Hahn as she had feared.
+Their new home is even lovelier than the one they left behind, and best of all—right on their doorstep—are some of the finest craftsmen from all over Europe.
+Frau Hahn and the other officers’ wives living in this small community can order anything they desire, whether new curtains made from the finest French fabrics, or furniture designed to the most exacting specifications.
+Life here in Buchenwald would appear to be idyllic.

-Frau Hahn’s obliviousness is challenged when she is forced into an unlikely alliance with one of Buchenwald’s prisoners, Dr Lenard Weber.
-A decade earlier he invented a machine – the Sympathetic Vitaliser – that at the time he believed could cure cancer.
-Does the machine work?
-Whether it does or not, it might yet save a life.
+When Frau Hahn is forced into an unlikely and poignant alliance with one of Buchenwald’s prisoners, Dr. Lenard Weber, her naïve ignorance about what is going on so nearby is challenged.
+A decade earlier, Dr. Weber had invented a machine: the Sympathetic Vitaliser.
+At the time he believed that its subtle resonances might cure cancer.
+But does it really work?
+One way or another, it might yet save a life.

 A tour de force about the evils of obliviousness, Remote Sympathy compels us to question our continuing and willful ability to look the other way in a world that is once more in thrall to the idea that everything—even facts, truth and morals—is relative.
 A novel of devastating beauty that will leave readers shaken and exhilarated.

 “Highly original and deeply researched, Catherine Chidgey’s Remote Sympathy is a powerful and disturbing study in terrible lies and the human need to believe them...
 Few readers will close the covers of this book unshaken.”―Annie Proulx, author of Barkskins